RHoKAustralia/berry-street/README.md

   $ docker-compose up api
   ```

-  This will start the backend api and neo4j containers.
+  This will start the backend api, and neo4j containers.

 NOTE: If you're spinning up these docker containers from Windows 10, make sure you have: